quicwg/base-drafts/draft-ietf-quic-qpack.md

 Definitions of terms that are used in this document:

-Header:
+Header field:

 : A name-value pair sent as part of an HTTP message.

-Header set:
+Header list:

-: The full collection of headers associated with an HTTP message.
+: The ordered collection of header fields associated with an HTTP message.
+A header list can contain multiple header fields with the same name.
+It can also contain duplicate header fields.

 Header block:

-: The compressed representation of a header set.
+: The compressed representation of a header list.

 Encoder:

-: An implementation which transforms a header set into a header block.
+: An implementation which transforms a header list into a header block.

 Decoder:

-: An implementation which transforms a header block into a header set.
+: An implementation which transforms a header block into a header list.

 QPACK is a name, not an acronym.